Walgreens The Thread

 Common headache types and causes

-Migraines are just one type of headache.
-There are more than 150 types in all.
+Migraines are just one type of headache but there are many more types that can occur.
 Other common headaches include:

-• Tension-type headache (TTH): Stress or tension in the muscles of the neck is believed to be the main cause of tension-type headaches.
+• Tension-type headache (TTH): Stress or tension in the muscles of the neck is believed to be a possible cause of tension-type headaches.
 People often describe this type of headache as a band of pressure or tightness that wraps around the head.
-Normally, tension-type headaches last for a few hours without treatment, but in some cases they linger for days. tension-type headaches are the most common types of headaches.
+Normally, tension-type headaches last for a few hours without treatment, but in some cases, they may linger for days.
+Tension-type headaches are the most common types of headaches.

 • Cluster headache (CH): Cluster headaches typically come on quickly and cause severe pain behind or around the eye.
-The pain can radiate to the rest of the head as well as the face and neck.
-Cluster headaches often continue for weeks or months and can cause redness of the eyes, nasal congestion, facial sweating, flushing of the face, swelling around the eye and a drooping eyelid on one side.
+The pain can radiate to the rest of the head, as well as the face and neck.
+Cluster headaches often happen intermittently for weeks or months and can cause redness of the eyes, nasal congestion, facial sweating, flushing of the face, swelling around the eye and a drooping eyelid on one side.

 • Sinus headache: Sinus headaches happen when congestion in the sinus passages puts pressure on the surrounding tissues.
 This leads to pain and tenderness behind the eyes, nose and cheeks.
 Many people experience the most severe pain in the morning.
 Discomfort may also increase when you bend over.